LevyMonteiro/countdown/README.md

 ## CountDown Page
-- This is an CountDown page to simulate on website that will be unveiled soon
+- This is an CountDown page with a pomodoro timer to send a notification when was time to take a break in the study.